PeterFajner/twitch-update-bot/README.md

 cp .env.example .env
 ```

 You'll need a Twitch application and a Discord webhook, fill in the secrets in `.env`.
-To generate an EventSub secret, run `openssl rand -hex 32`.

-# Script to post new clips
-Setup `check_clips_and_post.sh` to run with a cron job (max 30 requests per minute).

-# Script to post when you start streaming

-1. Install fcgiwrap and nginx
-2. Setup a nginx server, replacing `your-domain.com` and the location of the script:
+Setup an HTTPS URL to be your EventSub incoming URL, and proxy nginx from that URL to LOCAL_PORT (default 3000):

 ```
 server {